 6. Applicants must state the training they consider necessary to progress and whether they have applied for or been offered a place.
 They must also state when the training will begin, it’s duration, cost and whether a grant or scholarship has been sought or granted by another organisation.

 7. Applicants will be required to present themselves for examination by the Management Committee who will consider all the available information and the needs of the Applicant.
 The Committee will decide if a grant or scholarship will be offered and what level once all the applicants have been seen.

 8. Every Applicant will be informed of the decision of the Committee.
 Decisions are final and no correspondence will be entertained.
 Unsuccessful applicants will be told if further applications will be entertained at a later date.

 Payment of grants/scholarships

 9. Generally grants/scholarships will be paid directly to the institution offering further training at an appropriate time.
 However, it may be necessary to vary this arrangement in specific cases.

 10. Grants and scholarships result from generous donations made by the public who seek only the satisfaction of seeing talent developed.
 In consequence, successful applicants will be required to produce reports periodically.

-11. Completed application forms should be posted to The Gift Fund Chairman, Friends of the Gold Coast Arts Centre, PO Box 6611, Gold Coast Mail Centre, Qld 9726 to arrive before the closing date advertised.
+11. Completed application forms should be posted to The Gift Fund Chairman, Friends of the Gold Coast Arts Centre, PO Box 8870, GCMC QLD 9726 to arrive before the closing date advertised.

 12. Further information can be obtained from members of the Management Committee by sending an email.